eNkru/freelook/README.md

 Freelook, an alternative Electron-based desktop app to help you manage Outlook and Office 365.

+**This app helps some people like me who couldn't (or don't wish to) install an POP or SMPT mail client to manage their outlook & hotmail emails.
+Please raise any concern to me if any of the code or resource voilate your copyright or trademark.**

 ## Feature
 * Receive your hotmail / outlook / office 365 online from the desktop app
 * Close to minimise